 Data Privacy & Your Responsibilities

-Please be aware of the following responsibilities you are expected to take for your learning, when registering for an Imperial Horizons course.
+Please be aware of the following responsibilities you are expected to take for your learning, when registering for an Imperial Horizons module.

 Your department has been asked not to timetable other classes at the same time as Imperial Horizons.
 You are expected to make every effort to attend every session.
-Attendance registers will be taken.
+Attendance registers will be taken and attendance will be monitored.
 If, for a very good reason, you cannot attend, you should let your lecturer know by email in advance, and it is your responsibility to catch up missed work.

-To pass the course, there is a 75% minimum attendance requirement.
+To pass the module, there is a 75% minimum attendance requirement.

 Recording of results on student transcripts

-You cannot change courses once you have started.
-The courses are designed to be delivered coherently across the whole course duration and it is important to be present for all the sessions.
+You cannot change modules once you have started.
+The modules are designed to be delivered coherently across the whole duration and it is important to be present for all the sessions.

-If you have changed your mind about taking a course for whatever reason, you may withdraw.
-This should be done within the first 2 weeks of the term.
-If you are experiencing any problems with the course, or have any concerns, please contact your lecturer, the appropriate Coordinator for your field of study or the Imperial Horizons administrator.
-Please note that there is a minimum 75% attendance requirement for these courses in order to achieve a pass.
-If you are taking your Imperial Horizons course for degree credit as an ancillary course as part of your degree, you will need to obtain permission from your department before withdrawing.
+If you have changed your mind about taking a module for whatever reason, you may withdraw.
+Ideally, this should be done within the first 2 weeks of the term.
+If you are experiencing any problems with the module, or have any concerns, please contact your lecturer, the appropriate Coordinator for your field of study or the Imperial Horizons administrator.
+Please note that there is a minimum 75% attendance requirement for these modules in order to achieve a pass.
+If you are taking your Imperial Horizons module for degree credit as an ancillary as part of your degree, you will need to obtain permission from your department before withdrawing.
 To withdraw you will need to complete the withdrawal form.